 Huayna Picchu Mountain

-What to bring: bring sturdy hiking boots with good traction, comfortable clothing, a hat, sunscreen, sunglasses, insect repellent, and plenty of water.
-Walking poles may also be helpful.
-Bring warm clothing, as temperatures can drop at higher elevations.
+Pack sturdy hiking boots with good traction, comfortable clothing, a hat, sunscreen, sunglasses, insect repellent, and plenty of water.
+Hiking poles can also be helpful.
+Be sure to bring a warm layer of clothing, as temperatures can drop in the higher elevations.

-Find out more about this magnificent mountain in our blog: Everything You Need to Know about Huayna Picchu Mountain 2024
+Learn more about this magnificent mountain in our blog: Everything You Need to Know about Huayna Picchu Mountain

 Where do I get my tickets for Machu Picchu?